Touxooo/whanos/docs/install_whanos.md

 4. Replace the variables within `variables.tf` by your.

+## Install Whanos

+1. Set the registry host and jenkins admin password in the `.env` file.

+   **Registry Host**

+   [GCLOUD_LOCATION].pkg.dev/[GCLOUD_PROJECT]

+   Example: europe-west9-docker.pkg.dev/whanos-terraform-test

-5. Init Terraform within terraform/ folder
+2. Init Terraform within terraform/ folder

 ```sh
 cd terraform && terraform init
 ```

-6. Make a plan to see all changes coming
+3. Make a plan to see all changes coming

 ```sh
 terraform plan
 ```

-7. Once you agree with all changes, apply the terraform configuration
+4. Once you agree with all changes, apply the terraform configuration

 ```sh
 terraform apply
 ```

+5. Wait 5 to 10 minutes the installation of Whanos on the Google Cloud servers

+6. Copy the external IP you have on your terraform output

+7. Paste the IP on your web navigator

+8. Enjoy your whanos!
+If you don't know how to use it, go to this [documentation](https://github.com/Touxooo/whanos/docs/setup_whanos.md)